Battle of Krasnyi Lyman: Main events

 On May 11, 2014, according to acting Head of the Presidential Administration of Ukraine Serhiy Pashynskyi, the anti-terrorist operation in the area of the cities of Krasnyi Lyman, Sloviansk and Kramatorsk in the Donetsk Oblast moved to the final stage.

 On June 3, the anti-terrorist operation forces went on the offensive, demanding the preparation of weapons.
 At the same time, civilians were warned about the beginning of hostilities by scattering special leaflets with guns.
 By mid-afternoon, the southern and central parts of the town were cleared.
 In the evening, acting President of Ukraine Oleksandr Turchynov said that the Ukrainian authorities had regained control over Krasnyi Lyman.

 During June 3–4, the Security Service of Ukraine and the Ministry of Internal Affairs of Ukraine conducted a special operation to detain pro-Russian criminals in the city of Krasnyi Lyman, during which the militants' stronghold seized in mid-April was liquidated.
 One person died as a result of the operation.
 On June 5, the work of the city council and the city police department was resumed.

+After successful actions by the 79th Air Assault Brigade on the eastern outskirst of the city, on 4 June 2014 troops of the 25th Airborne Brigade attacked a roadblock of the militants located to Lysychansk.
+Simultaneously, forces of the 24th Mechanized Brigade advanced from the north.
 The sweep of the city lasted on June 4 and 5, the detection of militants was carried out with searches of houses and citizens.
 The separatists and their accomplices were detained, and local residents assisted in their detection.

 On June 5, the Ukrainian flag was raised again over the city council and the city police department of Krasnyi Lyman.
 Patrolling and service in the city was started by the Special Unit of the Ministry of Internal Affairs "Artemivsk" together with a consolidated police detachment and local officers loyal to the oath of Ukraine.
 The city began clear armed groups.
 On the same day, according to the Decree of the President of Ukraine No. 498/2014 "On Measures to Form the Krasnolymansky District State Administration of Donetsk region", Konstiantyn Volodymyrovych Mateichenko was appointed head of the Krasnolymansk District State Administration, Lieutenant Colonel, a native of Kostiantynivka.

 Battle of June 19

-According to the pro-Russian side, up to 180-200 people from the Flag battalion occupied the positions on the part of pro-Russian militants, had two mortars, BRDM, three heavy machine guns (one KPVT and two NSVs), two LNG-9 easel grenade launchers, and two AGS automatic grenade launchers.
+According to the pro-Russian side, up to 180–200 people from the Flag battalion occupied the positions on the part of pro-Russian militants, had two mortars, BRDM, three heavy machine guns (one KPVT and two NSVs), two LNG-9 easel grenade launchers, and two AGS automatic grenade launchers.